zhou13/ofxstatement-fidelity/README.md

 Parse Fidelity CSV exports into OFX using the `ofxstatement` plugin system.
 Works with standard History/Accounts_History exports and auto-detects column order from the CSV header.

+NOTE: When downloading csv from fidelity.com, please download one csv for each account. `ofxstatement` does not support outputing account statements.

 ## Install

 Install straight from GitHub (pulls `ofxstatement` as a dependency):